 Before we entered the plane I helped her to carry her luggage and we headed to the almost same seat at the plane.
 I was so grateful for that first talk.
 God lifted my worries and made it like a bubble to disappear before I get on the plane.

 I headed to my seat and I was so calmly seated at the Row F4 on board to Nagoya when another Japanese looking lady hurried wearing a cap suddenly stood near my seat.
 “I am seating row F3”, she said.
 So I removed my small bag below and let her seat next to me.
 She looked tired and I think she needs a rest.
 She packed her stuff and seat patiently.
 “You are not on seat belt yet”, I told her.
 So she put on her seat belt before she was noticed by the cabin crew.
 I prayed and asked God to give me opportunity to share a Gospel to her while were on board traveling for 4 hours.

 The way for the truth is the only way.
-I paused and prayed.
-I prayed that the Holy Spirit would rest upon her and stir her heart to search more for Jesus.
+Meanwhile, I paused and prayed.
+My prayers is that the Holy Spirit would rest upon her and stir her heart to search more for Jesus.